aymenfurter/smartrag/README.md

 ## In the Wake of the Generative AI Revolution

 We've seen a surge in GenAI-powered apps.
 While these apps promise a completely new way to interact with computers, they often don't meet user expectations.
 Here are my thoughts on improving Retrieval-Augmented Generation (RAG) applications, starting with better indexing and exploring the exciting potential of multi-agent systems.
-I've also built a demonstration app called "SmartRAG" that showcases these concepts effectively.
+I've built this demonstration app called "SmartRAG" that showcases these concepts.

 ### The Foundation: Quality Data and Mature Frameworks

-Before we discuss advanced topics like multi-agent systems, it's important to understand that any RAG app is only as good as its retrieval component.
+Before we discuss topics like multi-agent systems, it's important to understand that any RAG app is only as good as its retrieval component.
 This part heavily depends on high-quality data and robust pipelines.

 The AI development landscape is evolving rapidly.
 Frameworks, SDKs, and best practices needed time to mature.
 I believe we're now at a point where these tools have become more stable and reliable.
-For example, Microsoft's recent release of Semantic Kernel 1.0 for Java and Python illustrates this maturation process.

 ### Leveraging Cloud-Native Capabilities